ANIBIT14/NIFTY50data/README.md

 # NIFTY50data
-It is a single .py file that give NIFTY50 index data for the dates given by user as a csv file.
+It is a single .py file that give NIFTY50 index data in a csv file for the dates given by user.

 This code extracts particularly  NIFTY 50 Index data from https://nseindia.com/products/content/equities/indices/historical_index_data.htm